 - Weight loss and inadequate diet

+Night sweats associated with fever and weight loss could indicate something significant and should be brought to your doctor’s attention.
 The doctor would arrive at the exact cause after running a few diagnostic tests.

-How Is Night Sweats In Toddlers Diagnosed?
+How Are Night Sweats Diagnosed?

 - Surgical and other invasive procedures: The nerve impulses to a few overactive sweat glands are permanently blocked through a surgical procedure called thoracic sympathectomy.
-Other intrusive treatments are electrical therapy and botox injections.
-Electrical therapy blocks sweat ducts using electrical impulses while botox injections are administered to excessively sweaty parts of the body to suppress sweat production.
+Other intrusive treatments are electrical therapy and Botox injections.
+Electrical therapy blocks sweat ducts using electrical impulses, while Botox injections are administered to excessively sweaty parts of the body to suppress sweat production.

 How To Stop Night Sweats In Toddlers?